Jack Bernstein

-Jack Bernstein (November 5, 1899 – December 26, 1945) was an American boxer given the birthname John Dodick.
+Jack Bernstein (November 5, 1899 – December 26, 1945) was an American boxer given the birth name John Dodick.
 He became World Junior lightweight Champion, on May 30, 1923, against Johnny Dundee at the Coney Island Velodrome in Brooklyn.
 When he lost the title to Dundee on December 17, 1923, in a fifteen-round split decision at Madison Square Garden, many newspapers felt Bernstein clearly had the edge in the bout and should have retained the title.

 Early life and boxing career

 John Dodick was born on December 5, 1899, in New York's Lower East Side, the second of seven children.
 He was compelled to drop out of elementary school to help his father, a fruitseller, support their large family.
 K. O. Brown, a leading lightweight contender, was reputed to be his first mentor at the Boys Club he attended, and a source of encouragement.
 According to one source, Dodick's third bout was with future lightweight legend Benny Leonard in a no decision six rounder.
 Dodick debuted in the New York fight clubs under the name "Young Kiddy" at age 15.

 While stationed on the Mexican border after joining the army during World War I, he defeated Nick Gundy, Mexican Champ, in a tough twenty-round match in El Paso.
 As victor, he was given the title Featherweight Border Champion.
 Returning to his family's new home in Yonkers, Dodick continued fighting in local clubs, but discouraged, quit for a while to drive a truck.
 A new manager, druggist Lou Hirsch, took Dodick on, giving him the name Jack Bernstein, using the surname of the former local legend, Jewish featherweight contender, Joe Bernstein.

 In a bout in which several papers wrote he deserved at least a draw, Bernstein lost to French Jewish boxer Benny Valger, a serious lightweight contender, on December 1, 1921, in a slashing twelve round-match in Yonkers, New York.
 Valger would come close to winning the lightweight championship against Johnny Kilbane in 1920, and would complete his long career without a single loss by knockout.